jkque/jkque/README.md

 ### 🛠️ [ServPal](https://servpal.ph)
 Multi-tenant SaaS digitizing service businesses in the Philippines.
 Appointments, customer loyalty programs, and online booking — all in one platform.
-Developed by **JKode IT Solutions**.
+Developed by **JKODE IT Solutions**.
 > Laravel · Nuxt

 ### 🏓 [CourtGrid](https://courtgrid.ph)
 Multi-tenant court management, booking & marketplace platform.
 Courts can manage availability, accept bookings, and get discovered — all in one place.
-Developed by **JKode IT Solutions**.
+Developed by **JKODE IT Solutions**.
 > Laravel · Nuxt

 ### 💼 [JKODE IT Solutions](https://jkodeit.com)